AndrewC145/hatchloom-connecthub/README.md

 The application will now be running on http://localhost:8080

+You will be presented with a login page because of the built-in Spring Security configuration.

 ### 3. Stop the services
 To stop the services, run the following command:
 ```bash